 Written by Nick Ebert, Alyssa Orcuilo, and Khang Vuong

 When someone has ailments like a flu or cold, it is much more affordable to go to an urgent care clinic as opposed to the emergency room.
 Because of the high cost of operations (24/7 staffing, expensive equipment, etc), a simple trip to the emegerncy room could easily cost over $500, with or without insurance:

 While urgent care can help you save hundreds of dollars in medical costs and are more convenient, it is difficult to know how much an urgent care visit costs without insurance or with a high deductible health plan.
 Because of COVID-19 major insurance carriers are looking at increasing premiums from 4% to 40% which will drive even more people into becoming uninsured.

 We surveyed 91 clinics in NYC, SF Bay Area, Los Angeles, Houston, Dallas, and Philadelphia and found that the average cost of an urgent care visit without insurance ranges from $80-280 for a level I visit and $140-440 for a level 2 visit.
-Here are the 7-step guide we put together to help you better navigate the system and save:
+Here are the 7-step guide we put together to help you better navigate the system and save

 1. Determine If You Need A Level I Or A Level II Visit